 Research or EBP projects make take place in any healthcare setting.
 They should be directed toward ensuring that care, regardless of age, is equitable, evidence-based, and appropriate.
 Emphasis should be on older adult clinical and psychosocial risks related to healthy aging, risk factor reduction, and illness.
 Some of the most common conditions for the older adult include delirium, sepsis, nutritional deficits, skin integrity, potentially inappropriate medication usage (Beer’s Criteria), pneumonia, depression and isolation, urinary tract infections, dehydration, ineffective planning for transitions in care, and deconditioning during an acute illness or a hospitalization.

-Early nursing recognition of these conditions with evidence-based and person-centered interventions can improve the quality of care, reduce mortality and morbidity, assist in the diagnosis of underlying cause(s) and preserve health status and independence.
+Early nursing recognition of these conditions with evidence-based and person-centered interventions can improve the quality of care, reduce mortality and morbidity, assist in the diagnosis of the underlying cause(s), and preserve health status and independence.

 Following are a few examples of research studies or EBP projects that meet our guidelines.
 These are meant for illustration purposes only – not as definitions of what interests us.
 (What interests us is what interests you!)